praveenv4k/indriya/README.md

-## Indriya - An experimental Platform for Human Robot Interaction based on Human Motions
+## Indriya - An experimental Platform for Human Robot Interaction based on human behaviors

 ### About